HaloCRM Guides

 Fig 13.
 Filters against dashboard

-Note: From v2.200+ dashboard filters can be multi-select, allowing you to filter on multiple entities at one.
-On versions prior to this, filters are single select only.
+Note: Dashboard filters can be multi-select, allowing you to filter on multiple entities at one.

 Setting a Dashboard on the Home Screen